Dhiraj Kandel

 Course selection is one of the biggest factors affecting the success rate of Canada study permits for Nepali students.
 Visa officers want to understand why the student needs that specific program in Canada.
 The course should connect with at least one of these areas: previous education, work experience, career goals, family business plans, or Nepal’s job market relevance.

-Proof of funds affects Canada student visa approval because IRCC must see that the student can afford tuition, living expenses, and travel.
+Proof of funds affects Canada student visa approval because IRCC must see that the student can afford tuition, living expenses, trave and overall cost of study in Canada.
 Do not rely only on a sudden bank deposit, as it may raise questions about unexplained funds.

 Financial documents should show:

 The Statement of Purpose, or SOP, affects Canada student visa approval because it explains the student’s full intention.
-A strong SOP should clearly explain why the student chose Canada, why they chose the program, why they selected that institution, how the course connects to their background, how it supports their career in Nepal, who will fund the study, and why they plan to follow visa rules.
+A strong SOP should clearly explain why the student chose Canada, why they chose the program, why they selected that institution, how the course connects to their background, how it supports their career in Nepal, who will fund their studies, and why they plan to comply with visa rules.

 A weak SOP often sounds copied, emotional, vague, or generic.
 A strong SOP uses facts, academic details, financial clarity, career goals, and a logical explanation of the student’s future plan.
 The SOP should not only say, “I want to study in Canada.”
 It should prove why the study plan is genuine and realistic.